Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 For the Elderflower and Lemon Mimosas:

-Alternatively, an elderflower liqueur also brings not just soft floral notes but may bring other herbal notes and nuances to this cocktail.
+- Elderflower Syrup or Liqueur.
+Elderflower syrup will bring that lovely soft floral aroma and taste to this mimosa.
+Popular brand choices are Drillaud and Bols.
+Alternatively, an elderflower liqueur also brings soft floral notes and may add other herbal notes and nuances to this cocktail.
 St. Germain is an excellent choice.
+My review on elderflower syrups and liqueurs has more information on what to choose.

-Prosecco.
+- Prosecco.
 Any dry, white sparkling wine will work in the recipe.
 I like using prosecco because it typically has a crisp flavor with hints of summer fruits like peaches and apricots.
 Also, it is generally less expensive than champagne.

+Make Lemon Simple Syrup.
 In a small saucepan combine water, sugar, and lemon peel.
 Stir well and bring to a boil over medium heat.
 Simmer for 1 minute.
 Remove from heat and cool.
+Add lemon juice and stir well.

 My Top Tips